 Compassion’s partners in our child development centers are keenly aware of these issues and work to keep sponsored children and their families healthy.
 They teach about the importance of boiling water and using good sanitation practices.
 They also bring to attention the need for clean water systems in the communities where they minister.
 And donors continue to fund the systems, including water filters, wells and latrines.

-These child advocates are saving children’s lives — children like Nyabwiri who are at high risk for serious water-related illnesses.
+These child advocates are saving children’s lives — children like Nyabwiri who are vulnerable to serious water-related illnesses.

 As you think about how you use water in your home, take a look at Nyabwiri’s story, and then drop us a note.
 We’d love to hear from you!